Short on time? For the key points on how to decide between yes and no, stick to the bold text and the conclusion.

 Laura Vanderkam puts it like this: ‘The question isn’t would I rather do this thing or nothing, it’s would I rather do this thing or everything else in my already packed life that I’m currently living.’

 Remember that every time commitment may have an impact on your future.
 Reflect on how something you accept now comes with a certain opportunity cost.
 Say no if you feel it will stand in the way of your current commitments and mental health.

 You have the right to say no whenever you wish or like.
 If it’s not a “ Hell yes, let’s do this,” say no or move on to the next rules.
 Think ahead about future implications and apply the 10-10-10 rule.
-If you’re still in doubt after applying these rules, you’re back at rule one: ‘when in doubt, there is no doubt.’.
+If you’re still thinking about whether you should do it or not after applying these rules, you’re back at rule one: “when in doubt, there is no doubt“.
 Case closed.

 Start taking those extra seconds or minutes to make the correct decision.
 In the end, you’ll end up saving many hours that you can then spend on friends, family and your favourite passions.
 Click here to learn how to say no respectfully.

 How would you rate the information on this page?